Miatto-research-group/bolt/README.md

 ```

 ## How is it that fast?
 `interferometers` does its magic by computing only the input-output amplitudes of the interferometer that are needed, rather than computing *all* of the amplitudes up to a given cutoff.
-Then, it performs the gradient optimization in the Lie algebra of the unitary group, which allows it to update the covariance matrix directly, without worrying about decomposing the interferometer in some arrangement of beam splitters.
+Then, it performs the gradient optimization in the Lie algebra of the unitary group, which allows it to update the covariance matrix directly, without worrying about decomposing the interferometer into some arrangement of beam splitters and phase shifters.